 Write a cold outreach email to [Name], [Title] at [Company].
 Context: [one specific thing about them — a post they wrote, a recent hire, a product launch] My offer: [one sentence on what we do and who it helps] Goal: Get a 20-minute call to explore fit Rules: Under 100 words.
 First sentence must NOT start with "I".
 No "I hope this finds you well."
 No hollow compliments.

-Tools like Jasper AI offer sales-specific templates including cold emails, LinkedIn connection messages, and follow-up sequences — and let you save brand voice settings so every rep's output sounds consistent.
+Tools like Jasper AI offer sales-specific templates including cold emails, LinkedIn connection messages, and follow-up sequences — and let you save brand voice settings so every rep's output sounds consistent, no matter who on the team is sending.

 The money in sales is in the follow-up.
-Most reps stop after 2 touches; most deals close after 5–8.
-The reason reps don't follow up enough isn't laziness — it's that writing a fresh, relevant follow-up every time is genuinely hard.
+Most reps stop after 2 touches; most deals close after 5-8.
+The reason reps do not follow up enough is not laziness — it is that writing a fresh, relevant follow-up every time is genuinely hard.
 AI solves this.

-Two places where sales reps lose hours every week: preparing for calls they're not fully briefed on, and writing call summaries afterward.
-AI compresses both.
+Two places where sales reps lose hours every week: preparing for calls they are not fully briefed on, and writing call summaries afterward.
+AI compresses both to a fraction of the time.

 For prep, use the prospect research prompt above plus a call-specific addition: "What are 3 discovery questions I should ask given their industry and likely challenges?"
 For summaries, record calls with a tool like Otter.ai or Fireflies, then paste the transcript into Claude with this prompt: